Pastoral Studies (M.A.)

 |ST Tutorial-Pastoral Ministry (An approved section)|

-Another course approved the Pastoral Ministry faculty committee
+Another course approved by the Pastoral Ministry faculty committee

 |One Systematic Theology course:||3|